senresearch/MatrixLM.jl/docs/src/getting_started.md

 - ``E_{n \times m}`` is the error term,
 - ``B_{p \times q}`` is the matrix for main and interaction effects.

+The elements of $B$ may be interpreted as interactions between the columns of $X$ and the columns of $Z$.
+The residuals are assumed to have mean zero, to be independent across samples, and to have a covariance $\Sigma$ across the features, $$V(\hbox{vec}(E)) = \Sigma \otimes I.$$ Thus, the model allows features within a sample to be correlated while treating the samples as independent.

+The current implementation of MatrixLM.jl requires complete response and predictor matrices.
+Missing data should therefore be addressed before model fitting using a method appropriate for the assumed missingness mechanism and the structure of the data.

 ## Data Generation